FiraHackathon/fira_hackathon_demo/README.md

 For the challenge 3, you have to develop your own version or modify the existing `fira_minimal_node`.

+There is also a `vehicle.launch.py` launch file used to spawn other robots that are used as dynamic obstacles.
+These vehicles does not use `fira_minimal_node` to control the robot but another path following node of the romea workspace.

 ## Composition of this project